Sportpark Ronhof Thomas Sommer: Modernization

 On July 19, 1997, the new Playmobil Stadium was inaugurated with a match against TSV 1860 Munich.
 The home side won 1-0, with the capacity dropping from around 2,500 seated and 24,500 standing to 5,000 seated and 9,500 standing.
-The main stand (2,500 seats), as well as the south stand (4,300 standing) and Block 1 (700 standing), remained in their previous form - however, fences were erected to separate the fan groups.
-The north stand (4,500 standing room) was built with prefabricated concrete elements - the back straight (2,500 seats) consists of a tubular steel stand with plastic seats and a Teflon roof.
+The main stand (2,500 seats), as well as the south stand (4,300 standing) and Block and 1 (700 standing), remained in their previous form - however, fences were erected to separate the fan groups.
+The north stand (4,500 standing room) was built with prefabricated concrete elements - the back straight (3,000 seats) consists of a tubular steel stand with plastic seats and a Teflon roof.
 A video screen was also installed, the entrance area was redesigned and new ticket offices were built.

 In July 1999, the south stand was leveled and a tubular steel structure was erected for seating and standing room.
 When it was completed in August, the new floodlights were inaugurated.
 The standing room in the south stand can accommodate about 1,200 guests, while the seating capacity is 4,500.

 In August 2003, the stadium received a new video wall.
 Three years later, this was renewed again.
 The current scoreboard measures 9.23 by 6.78 meters.

 During the 2007 summer break, a turf heating system was installed, new seats for the main stand were installed, and the old Block 1 was demolished.
 In the summer of 2008, the standing terraces of the north stand were roofed over.
 In addition, the corners between the counter stand and the adjoining blocks were closed off with media walls.
 A modular VIP building for 700 spectators was erected on the site of the former Block 1.

 Since 2010, the entire stadium has been fitted with seats in the club colors of white and green, and the back straight bears the lettering Kleeblatt.
 The former main stand was given a new coat of paint.
 In 2011, the formerly colorful floodlights were painted white-green and fans redesigned the breakwaters and the entrance area of the north stand.